-- Data is written to specific subarray indexes inside an HDF5 "dataset" in a single HDF5 File. - In each HDF5 File there are COLLECTION_COUNT "datasets" (named ["0": "{COLLECTION_COUNT}"]).
+- Data is written to specific subarray indexes inside an HDF5 "dataset" in a single HDF5 File. - In each HDF5 File there are COLLECTION\COUNT "datasets" (named ["0": "{COLLECTION\COUNT}"]).
 These are referred to as "dataset number" - Each dataset is a zero-initialized array of:

+'''

+- dtype: {schema_dtype}; ie np.float32 or np.uint8

+'''

-- dtype: {schema_dtype}; ie np.float32 or np.uint8 - shape: (COLLECTION_SIZE, {schema_shape}); ie (500, 10) or (500, 4, 3).
-The first index in the dataset is referred to as a collection index. - Compression Filters, Chunking Configuration/Options are applied globally for all datasets in a file at dataset creation time.
+- shape: (COLLECTION\SIZE, \{schema\shape.size}); ie (500, 10) or (500, 300).
+The first index in the dataset is referred to as a collection index.
+See technical note below for detailed explanation on why the flatten operation is performed. - Compression Filters, Chunking Configuration/Options are applied globally for all datasets in a file at dataset creation time.